All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Over-restricting carbohydrates based on CGM data.
 Seeing glucose spikes from carbohydrates can motivate some people to eliminate them entirely.
 This is rarely necessary or sustainable.
 The goal is to find carbohydrate sources and combinations (paired with protein and fat) that your body handles well, not to avoid an entire macronutrient group.

 Changing too many variables at once.
-If you change your meal timing, food composition, and exercise routine simultaneously, you cannot attribute any CGM improvement to a specific change.
+If you change your meal timing, food composition, and exercise routine simultaneously, you can't attribute any CGM improvement to a specific change.
 Modify one variable at a time and give it at least a few days before evaluating.

 The Bigger Picture